Catching the Nebular Needle in a Polluted Haystack: Line-emission Signatures from Population III-forming Pockets around Massive Galaxies at the End of Reionization: Introduction

 Finding faint star-formation sites at Cosmic Dawn is extremely challenging \citep[e.g.,][]{Schauer_2020}.
 JWST has now opened an unprecedented observational window into the first billion year of cosmic history, with the earliest spectroscopically confirmed galaxies to date reaching as far as $z \approx 14.44$ \citep{Naidu_2025}.
-And yet, only one candidate Pop~III-dominated system has been reported so far at $z > 10$ \citep{Maiolino_2024, Maiolino_2026}, while a potential top-heavy IMF component -- typical of Pop~IIIs -- has been proposed to alleviate the tension between pre-JWST galaxy formation models and the observed abundance of UV-bright galaxies at these early times \citep{Inayoshi_2022, Finkelstein_2023, Harikane_2023, Harikane_2024, Yung_2024, Trinca_2024, Ventura_2024, Cueto_2024, Hutter_2025, Lu_2025, Harvey_2025, Jeong_2025, Mauerhofer_2025}\footnote{\citet{Jeon_2026} recently suggested an alternative and promising strategy to reveal early star-forming minihalos, by capturing the bright signal of pair-instability supernovae (PISNe) in overdense fields with an accelerated star-formation history.}.
-On the other hand, candidate Pop~III systems have been discovered at later cosmic epochs, including the EoR \citep{Vanzella_2020, Vanzella_2023, Nakajima_2025, Wang_2024, Cullen_2025, Morishita_2025}, and even the post-reionization era \citep{Cai_2025, Mondal_2025}.
-The study of \citet{Venditti_2025} further indicates that efficient Pop~III formation (possibly within heavy, atomic-cooling halos) would be required to explain bright Pop~III candidates such as the AMORE6 galaxy at $z \approx 5.7$, based on preliminary constraints on the Pop~III UV luminosity function at $z \sim 6$ \citep{Fujimoto_2025, Fujimoto_2025_revisited}.
+And yet, only one candidate Pop~III-dominated system has been reported so far at $z > 10$ \citep{Maiolino_2024, Maiolino_2026, Ubler_2026}, while a potential top-heavy IMF component -- typical of Pop~IIIs -- has been proposed to alleviate the tension between pre-JWST galaxy formation models and the observed abundance of UV-bright galaxies at these early times \citep{Inayoshi_2022, Finkelstein_2023, Harikane_2023, Harikane_2024, Yung_2024, Trinca_2024, Ventura_2024, Cueto_2024, Hutter_2025, Lu_2025, Harvey_2025, Jeong_2025, Mauerhofer_2025}\footnote{\citet{Jeon_2026} recently suggested an alternative and promising strategy to reveal early star-forming minihalos, by capturing the bright signal of pair-instability supernovae (PISNe) in overdense fields with an accelerated star-formation history.}.
+On the other hand, candidate Pop~III systems have been discovered at later cosmic epochs, including the EoR \citep{Vanzella_2020, Vanzella_2023, Nakajima_2025, Wang_2024, Cullen_2025, Morishita_2025}, and even the post-reionization era \citep{Cai_2025, Mondal_2025}; an early analysis by \citet{Jimenez_Haiman_2006} further suggested that a fraction of $\sim 20 - 30\%$ of Pop~III stars could explain the HeII1640 and Ly$\alpha$ emission observed in a stacked galaxy sample at $z \sim 3$ \citep{Steidel_2001}.
+Finally, the study of \citet{Venditti_2025} indicates that efficient Pop~III formation (possibly within heavy, atomic-cooling halos) would be required to explain bright Pop~III candidates such as the AMORE6 galaxy at $z \approx 5.7$, based on preliminary constraints on the Pop~III UV luminosity function at $z \sim 6$ \citep{Fujimoto_2025, Fujimoto_2025_revisited}.

 Most of these candidates have been identified by relying on a combination of low-metallicity and spectral-hardness diagnostics \citep{Inoue_2011, Zackrisson_2011, Mas-Ribas_2016, Nakajima_Maiolino_2022, Katz_2023, Trussler_2023, Cleri_2023}.
 However, the recent study of \citet{Rusta_2025} suggests that strong metal-lines may arise even from Pop~III-dominated galaxies, due to efficient self-enrichment of the surrounding gas on very short timescales, after the most massive stars explode as supernovae (SNe)\footnote{A similar effect may occur in high-$z$ IGM absorption signatures around Pop~III hosting halos \citep{Wang_GRB2012}.}.
 Establishing a complete absence of metals presents a significant observational challenge, due to the limited sensitivity of our instruments \citep[e.g.,][]{Frebel_2009}.
 In practice, even the lowest available metallicity constraint at high redshifts ($< 1.2 \times 10^{-3} ~\Zsun$, derived for the AMORE6 galaxy based on the non-detection of metal lines, \citealt{Morishita_2025}) still lies at least one order of magnitude above the most metal-poor star observed in the local Universe (i.e., the red giant star SDSS J0715-7334 identified in the Large Magellanic Cloud, with a measured metallicity $\sim (4.2 - 11) \times 10^{-5} ~\Zsun$, \citealt{Ji_2025}).